F-Leveque/Paris_Prediction_Price_m2_based_on_coordinates_only/README.md

 Question asked : Given a point in Paris (geographical coordinates), could you return an estimatation, as precise as possible, of the price per m2.

-To facilitate the definition of the given point, an API from the french government is asked to transform the adress in (x,y) coordinates according to the correct projection (Lambert 93).
+To facilitate the definition of the given point, an [API](https://geo.api.gouv.fr/adresse) from the french government is requested to transform the adress in (x,y) coordinates according to the correct projection (Lambert 93).

 ##  Architecture